-Even with the arrival of the NBN, cordless phones continue to be an important communication option for many homes and our testers find out which models work best for sound quality, ease of use and answering machine.
+Even with the arrival of the NBN, cordless phones continue to be an important communication option for many homes.

 Ease of use

-Our tester considers factors such as quality of the instruction manual, feel and comfort of the handset, whether the screen is easy to read and any other special features.
+Our testers consider factors such as quality of the instruction manual, feel and comfort of the handset, whether the screen is easy to read and any other special features.

-A panel of users receives calls in a quiet environment and assesses speech clarity, speech loudness, line noise and background noise on each model.
-Sound quality is assessed for receiving and making a call.
+A panel of users receive calls in a quiet environment and assess speech clarity, volume, and line and background noise on each model.
+Sound quality is also assessed while making and receiving a call.

 Maximum volume measurements